- 1 Considerations

 If you’re wedded to brand names, Fisher-Price is high up among the most trusted.
 And you’ll pay for that, which is perhaps how it should be.
 But a close second in our review was the lesser-known Comfort & Harmony Cozy Kingdom Portable Swing, the perfect and obvious choice for buyers who strongly desire certain features – but at a considerably lower price point.

-Swings and related products are undeniably terrific tools to soothe a fussy baby or keep one content while necessary household chores are completed.
+Baby swings and related products are undeniably terrific tools to soothe a fussy baby or keep one content while necessary household chores are completed.
 And they can be a lifeline when the baby just doesn’t seem to want to call asleep.

 But all are not created equal.
 Some indeed swing, but others rock.
 Some bounce and some vibrate.
 Others do a combination of things.